Bandwidth/ap-docs/bxml/callBacks/callTimeout.md

 ## CallTimeout Event

-Bandwidth API sends this message to the application when the call is not answered until the specified timeout.
+Bandwidth API sends this message to the application when the call is not answered within the specified timeout.

 ### Properties
 | Property  | Description                                                                                                                                                  |